Graylog2/documentation/pages/reporting/usage.rst

 paper to select the orders the widgets should go in the report.
 Rearranging widgets will save the change in the layout automatically.

-Please note that the cover page will always go in the first page of the report, and the next page will start with the report description followed by all widgets in the configured order.
+Please note that the cover page will always be the first page of the report, and the next page will start with the report description followed by all widgets in the configured order.